RuiminHuang/DSTransNet/README.md

 > This repository provides **clean and readable** code with **comprehensive test metrics** (Pd, Fa, ROC, and PR curves).

+## :newspaper: Latest News

+- :tada: **2025-11-28**: Our paper has been accepted by IEEE Transactions on Geoscience and Remote Sensing. [[Paper](https://ieeexplore.ieee.org/abstract/document/11271310)] Additional resources will be released in the future.
+Stay tuned!

 ## Contents

 - [:sparkles: 1.
 Introduction](#sparkles-1-introduction)